 We incorporate by reference the documents listed below that Valero L.P. has previously filed with the Commission and any future filings made with the Commission under Sections 13(a), 13(c), 14 or 15(d) of the Securities Exchange Act of 1934 (excluding any information furnished pursuant to Item 9 or Item 12 on any Current Report on Form 8-K) subsequent to the date of this prospectus and prior to the completion of this offering.
 They contain important information about us, our financial condition and results of operations.
+We also incorporate by reference any future filings made with the Commission under the Exchange Act subsequent to the date of the initial registration statement and prior to effectiveness of the registration statement.

-- Valero L.P.'s Annual Report on Form 10-K for the year ended December 31, 2002;

-- Valero L.P.'s Quarterly Report on Form 10-Q for the quarter ended March 31, 2003;

-- Valero L.P.'s Current Reports on Form 8-K as filed February 27, 2003, March 10, 2003, March 14, 2003, March 17, 2003, April 2, 2003 and April 21, 2003; and

-- the description of Valero L.P.'s common units contained in Valero L.P.'s registration statement on Form 8-A, filed on March 30, 2001.
+- Valero L.P.'s Annual Report on Form 10-K for the year ended December 31, 2002; - Valero L.P.'s Quarterly Report on Form 10-Q for the quarter ended March 31, 2003; - Valero L.P.'s Current Reports on Form 8-K as filed February 27, 2003, March 10, 2003, March 14, 2003, March 17, 2003, April 2, 2003 and April 21, 2003; and - the description of Valero L.P.'s common units contained in Valero L.P.'s registration statement on Form 8-A, filed on March 30, 2001.